Best cities to live in Belgium as an expat

 With a population of 2,110,000, the Belgian capital is the centre of the political life of the European Union and the economic centre of Belgium.
 Not surprisingly, Brussels has the highest GDP per capita in Belgium.

-The quality of life really depends on where you live in Brussels.
+The quality of life really depends on which neighborhoods in Brussels you live at.
 The Brussels-Capital Region extends to 19 municipalities, one of which is the city of Brussels itself.
 And while most of the inner city is notorious for its traffic, touristy spots and pollution, you can find peace among the lush parks of upmarket suburbs like Ixelles and Uccle.
 Many international schools and universities are located in those areas too.

 Working expats will find that Brussels is the best Belgian city to live in because several of the largest international companies are located here, creating abundant work opportunities, especially for English-speaking expats.